The Our Performance site provides timely and accessible performance data about the family support and child protection

-The aim of investigation and assessment is to determine whether a child is in need of protection and ongoing departmental intervention is required.
+The aim of the department’s investigation and assessment phase is to determine whether a child is in need of protection and ongoing departmental intervention is required.

 The child and their family are visited, information is gathered from them and other sources, and an assessment of harm and risk is made.

-The aim of ongoing intervention is to reduce the likelihood of a child experiencing future harm.
+The aim of the departmetn's ongoing intervention phase is to reduce the likelihood of a child experiencing future harm.